billbuchanan/csn09112/week03_ns/labs/README.md

 Note: in Wireshark, use tcp.port==23 as a filter for Telnet and use tcp.port==22 as a filter for SSH.
 Or you may also simply use `telnet` or `ssh` as a shortcut.

 ## C Device Audit
-Now we will make sure everything is in order with our infrastructure, such as for testing for network traffic, MAC addresses and so on.
+Now we will make sure everything is in order with our infrastructure, such as testing network traffic, MAC addresses and so on.
 Audit list:

 | Perform and answer the following: |
 |-------------------------------|